samwen2019/cities-graph/README.md

 - cities-graph-0.0.1-SNAPSHOT.jar
 - cities-graph-0.0.1-SNAPSHOT-javadoc.jar

-maven repository will receive copies for the 3 jars.
+maven repository will receive copies for the 4 files.

 Check javadocs/index.html for java documents for the project.